Just how big is the rift between Eichel, Bylsma?

 “The video that they do and the preparation is exhausting,” Murray explained.
 “I do have an opinion, and think that sometimes maybe they’re stuck in that room preparing and working hard, but maybe they can put a coffee in their hand once in a while and do two hours of video instead of three, and get out and get to know our players and talk to our players.

-“It’s about coaching individuals as little more and coaching system a little less.
+“It’s about coaching individuals a little more and coaching system a little less.
 That’s my opinion and I believe that’s the right way.”

 Reading between the lines, it sure sounds like Murray was telling Bylsma he needed to change — and, in doing so, told Eichel he’s confronted the coach about adjusting his style.